vinh-ntuan/single-node-playbook/README.md

 Running instance: http://todo.158.158.0.107.nip.io/ (on an Azure VM)

 Virtual-Machine requirements:
 - Distro: Debian / Ubuntu.
-(Cluster setup not supported yet on SUSE/RHEL)
+(Cluster setup not supported yet on SUSE/RHEL, But installing k3s + deploying app works on any Linux system with pip)
 - passwordless ssh
 - python installed (ansible requirement)
 - http port is open (to expose app)